 Any excavation made in the subgrade or within 2 feet (600 mm) of the proposed pavement shall be backfilled with Trench Backfill.
 All other trenches shall be backfilled in the manner specified for Storm Sewers.

 This work shall be paid for in accordance with Section 562 of the Standard Specifications.

-562.doc